What is Situationist Theory?

 PhD, English Literature (Lancaster University)

-Sophie Raine has a PhD in from Lancaster University.
-Her work focuses on working-class popular culture and urban spaces.
-Her previous publications have been featured in VPFA (2019) and the Palgrave Handbook for Steam Age Gothic (2021) and her co-edited collection Penny Dreadfuls and the Gothic is due for release in 2022 with University of Wales Press.
+Sophie Raine has a PhD from Lancaster University.
+Her work focuses on penny dreadfuls and urban spaces.
+Her previous publications have been featured in VPFA (2019; 2022) and the Palgrave Handbook for Steam Age Gothic (2021) and her co-edited collection Penny Dreadfuls and the Gothic was released in 2023 with University of Wales Press.